image-js/image-js-docs/docs/Tutorials/ROI analysis.md

-In this tutorial we will talk about regions of interest, how to extract them and how to analyse them on an actual example.
+In this tutorial we will talk about regions of interest, how to extract them and how to analyze them on an actual example.

-## Synopsis

 ## Regions' analysis